Flaredashboard/tso-registry/README.md

 ## How to submit a file

-- Authorise your github user.
+- Authorise your github user/s with one of the following methods:
+    - Use our Dapp.
+    - Alternatively:
         - Check your user id with the endpoint https://api.github.com/users/{username}
         - Call the method getTsoGitlabUsers from your submitting address with all the userIds that you want to authorise.
 The proxy contract is on 0x16d6263932C4429EB6132536fb27492C8d83cA12.
-- Fork this repo
+- Fork the repo
 - Add or edit your file.
 The name of the file should be the submitting address.
 If your TSO submits on both chains the name should be the Flare address.
 - Submit a Pull Request to this repo.